DarthAtharva/StackHack2.0/README.md

 - **View Movie Details**: Click on any movie to see its description and book tickets.
 - **Book a Showtime**: Select a showtime, choose seats, and proceed to payment.
 - **Dummy Payment**: Enter any value for "Card Number," "Expiry Date," and "CVV" to simulate payment.
 You must be logged in to book a ticket.

-## Testing the  customer Feature:
-Step1:Click on Mise-en-Movie logo on the top left to go to the main page.
-Step2:Click on movie named "Bliss" and on the next page click on book.
-Step3:Choose Date "30 sept" and city "Jaipur".
-Step4:Choose the showtime available that day and you will open a seat selector in which you can select seats and pay for them using dummy payment gateway.
-Step5: Fill any random details in the dummy payment and click "Pay Now" button.
-Step6: Go to "My Bookings" to find your tickets.